HardwareLounge/selly/README.md

 CHANNELS: A list of channel IDs where the bot is allowed to run.

-### Delete messages that not contain a link with the following domains
+### Delete conditions

 ALLOWED_DOMAINS: A list of domains that are allowed in a message.
 If a message does not contain at least one of these domains, it will be deleted.

+ALLOWED_ROLES: A list of role IDs that are allowed to post messages without a valid link.
+If a message does not contain at least one of the allowed domains, but the author has at least one of the allowed roles, the message will not be deleted.

 ### Message when deleting a message without valid link